StonedEdge/Retro-Lite-CM5/README.md

 - [x] Hardware familiarization - Orange Pi 5/Radxa CM5/IO board schematics
 - [x] Design a CM5 carrier main board that implements new hardware features, such as DisplayPort, USB3 and PCIe.
 Implement new boost regulator to handle 15W of power
 - [x] Prepare an Armbian based OS image, including the BSP (bootloader, dtb and kernel) for the RK3588s Armbian rootfs.
 DTB should include the ILI9881C/WM8960 drivers
-- [ ] Integrate new 5.5 inch MIPI DSI display.
-This includes, enabling the ILI9881C display driver, device tree customizations for the display
+- [x] Integrate new 5.5 inch MIPI DSI display.
+This includes enabling the ILI9881C display driver, device tree customizations for the display
 - [ ] Test and verify display functionality, including proper backlight & 60 FPS.
 Verify display works with Armbian
 - [ ] WM8960 codec integration via Orange Pi 5/CM5 IO for testing.
 Integrate the WM8960 i2c code driver including any device tree customizations for codec.
 Finally, test and verify audio works correctly
 - [ ] Identify and setup cross compiler for RK3588s to compile the code for the CM5.
 This incldues setup of the GCC cross compiler